ystia/yorc/rest/http_api.md

 ### Get the value of an attribute for a given node instance <a name="attribute-value"></a>

-Retrieve the value an attributes for this instance.
+Retrieve the value of an attribute for this instance.

 'Accept' header should be set to 'application/json'.